Telefonica/opengateway-developers-website/catalog/devicelocation/devicelocation.md

 > - accuracy (precision of the data passed in km, put in the format: 2)

-> ⚙️ Data received in the request response
+> ⚙️ Data received in the response
 >
 > If the device is not in place, it returns verificationResult: false .
 If the device is in the specified location, the value is verificationResult: true .